kbknapp/blog-kbknapp-dev/posts/013_generically_bloated.md

 }
 ```

+This could be thought of as our library boundary.
+Perhaps the library also has
+some concrete types it uses internally, but that is not a requirement.

+It does not matter if the concrete types are internal, external, or a mix.

-Then we can define two concrete types that implement said trait as example:
+Lets define two concrete types that implement said trait as example:

 ```rust
 struct Cat;